SaskiaFreytag/bioc-intro/_episodes/25-starting-with-data.md

-There is also the `saveRDS` and `readRDS` functions that save R objects to binary files (using the `rds` extension here) and read these back into R. From a user's perspective, main different is that, `load` loads an object in the gloval environment while `readRDS` reads the data from disk and returns it.
-It is this necessary to store the output of `readRDS` in a variable:
+There is also the `saveRDS` and `readRDS` functions that save R objects to binary files (using the `rds` extension here) and read these back into R. From a user's perspective, main difference is that, `load` loads an object in the global environment while `readRDS` reads the data from disk and returns it.
+It is thus necessary to store the output of `readRDS` in a variable: